WireGuard/wintun/README.md

     Log(L"Packet write failed");
 ```

-And the `WintunReceivePacket` and `WintunReceiveRelease` functions can be used for receiving packets ([used by `ReceivePackets` in the example.c code](https://git.zx2c4.com/wintun/tree/example/example.c)):
+And the `WintunReceivePacket` and `WintunReleaseReceivePacket` functions can be used for receiving packets ([used by `ReceivePackets` in the example.c code](https://git.zx2c4.com/wintun/tree/example/example.c)):

 ```C
 for (;;)